agersant/crystal/docs/api/table/index.md

 # crystal.table

 This module contains utility functions for table operations.
-All functions are registered on the global `table` table and be accessed as `table.example(my_table)`.
+All functions are registered on the global `table` table and can be accessed as `table.example(my_table)`.

 ## Functions